bubcsi13/le-mistral/README.md

 # 🐱 Le Mistral Chat – Complete Setup Guide

+# 🐱 Le Mistral Chat – SEE THE LIVE DEMO AT https://mistral.gaborj.com/ !!!

 Pixel-perfect, multi-modal Mistral client with eval tools, dashboards, custom prompts, and Supabase-powered persistence.
 This README is intentionally **ultra detailed** so absolutely anyone can bring the project to life locally.